LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 <p align="left"> <b>ScriptReader</b> is a tool enabling you to convert scanned handwritten pages (in JPEG image format) into rich text format (RTF)
   documents, complete with formatting elements such as text alignment, paragraphs, <u>underline</u>, <i>italics</i>, <b>bold</b> and <del>strikethrough</del>. </p>
-<p align="left"> A neat functionality of <b>ScriptReader</b> is that the typos (grid cells containing errors that are filled in with ink)
-  automatically get filtered out, and do not appear in the final RTF text.
-This feature, when combined with erasable biodegradable fountain pen ink (see https://www.linkedin.com/feed/update/urn:li:activity:7027469654725947392/) further enhances the usefulness of the notebooks you print with PrintANotebook (see https://github.com/LPBeaulieu/Notebook-Maker-PrintANotebook)!
+<p align="left"> A neat functionality of <b>ScriptReader</b> is that the typos (square dot grid cells containing mistakes, which are filled in with ink) automatically get filtered out, and do not appear in the final RTF text.
+This feature, when combined with the erasable biodegradable fountain pen ink that I have disclosed earlier (see https://www.linkedin.com/feed/update/urn:li:activity:7027469654725947392/) further enhances the usefulness of the notebooks you print with PrintANotebook (see https://github.com/LPBeaulieu/Notebook-Maker-PrintANotebook)!
 <br>
 </p>